antrikshkmr/Checklist-WebApp/README.md

 ## About the project

-Sample checklist webapp to manage your todo list of items which connects to a Node.js API server.
-API server code can be found here <a href="https://github.com/antrikshkmr/checklistToolBackend" target="_blank">checklistToolBackend</a> <br/>
+Sample checklist webapp to manage your to-do list of items which connects to a Node.js API server.
+API server code can be found here <a href="https://github.com/antrikshkmr/checklistToolBackend" target="_blank">checklistToolBackend</a>. <br/>

 This project is built using these technologies.